dsuch/pymqi/docs/index.rst

 which is an enterprise API platform and backend application server in Python that lets one connect to many technologies with little or no programming

-This includes IBM MQ queue managers and ability to seamlessly integrate with Java JMS systems.
+This includes IBM MQ queue managers along with ability to seamlessly integrate with Java JMS systems.